 An article on the PennState Huck Institutes of the Life Sciences website notes that being a good scientist means publishing papers and producing good work.
-Another factor is finding a match with your skill set.
-If your expertise is in diabetes and pancreatic islet isolation, an industry job in oncology may be a tough match, unless there’s some aspect of your technical skills that overlaps.
+Another factor is finding a match with your skillset.
+If your expertise is in diabetes and pancreatic islet isolation, an industry job in oncology may be a tough match unless there’s some aspect of your technical skills that overlap.

 Lee notes that, “Postdocs are woefully unprepared for the job market, interviewing skills, how to write a good CV, how to network, things like that.
 I think those are skills that should be taught.”

 While a CV is essentially an organized list of all your education, skills, publications, and accomplishments, a good resume is a different animal.
 A good cover letter gets the reader to look at the resume.
 A resume is more equivalent to a highlight reel, and is best designed to pass the so-called 30-second test, where a busy HR or technical manager will be able to get the gist of who you are in 30 seconds, which will be designed to call you in for an interview.
 Hiring a professional resume writer is often worth the investment, if for no other reason than that a pro will have seen hundreds, even thousands, of resumes, and will know what works and what does not.